divadbaroon/Junov.1/README.md

 ### Built-In Commands

-- Understands and can perform a variety of commands.
-Examples are shown below.
+- Commands come in packages for specific use cases.
+See the 'Supported Packages' section for more details.

 ### Contextual Awareness

-- Stores and utilizes conversation history to provide contextual awareness to the assistant.
+- Stores and utilizes conversation history to provide contextual awareness to the agents.

 ## Requirements
 - Azure account and subscription